 routine and preventative dental treatment.

 The managed care organization (MCO) must ensure dental requests meet the criteria for allowable services before authorizing services, except in an emergency situation.
-Dental services are provided by STAR+PLUS HCBS program when no other financial resource for such services is available and when all other available resources, with the exception of value-added services (VAS).
+Dental services are provided by STAR+PLUS Home and Community Based Services (HCBS) program when no other financial resource for such services is available and when all other available resources, with the exception of value-added services (VAS).
 VAS are not required to be used prior to waiver services.
 VAS vary by MCO.

-The state allows a member to select a relative or legal guardian, other than a spouse, to be his/her provider for this service if the relative or legal guardian meets the requirements to provide this service.
+The state allows a member to select a relative or legal guardian, other than a spouse, to be the member's provider for this service if the relative or legal guardian meets the requirements to provide this type of service.
 Payments for dental services are not made for cosmetic dentistry.

-The annual cost cap of this service is $5,000 per waiver plan year.
+The annual cost limit of this service is $5,000 per individual service plan (ISP) year.
 The $5,000 cap may be waived by the MCO upon request of the member only when the services of an oral surgeon are required.
-Exceptions to the $5,000 cap may be made up to an additional $5,000 per waiver plan year when the services of an oral surgeon are required.

 6520 Documentation of Dental Services by a Dentist